stateful/docs.runme.dev/docs/intro.md

 Runme’s purpose is to enable developers to achieve a functional local development environment quickly, starting with copy&paste, click to run commands, and many more features.
 While [README.md](http://README.md) is the most well-known, there are several other markdown files often found in a repo that you may encounter, including;[ BUILD.md](http://BUILD.md), [CONTRIBUTING.md](http://CONTRIBUTING.md), and many more.
 Runme supports most `.md` and `.mdx` files!

 Make sure to [get in touch](https://discord.gg/BQm8zRCBUY) with us if you are missing a feature or have other ideas.
 You can review development progress in [Runme's roadmap](https://github.com/stateful/runme/projects).

-👩‍💻 As a VS Code user, just click here to *leverage Runme to run through this getting started guide*.

 ## 🛣 What's on the roadmap